 An accumulation of a variety of violations may result in severe sanctions such as suspension, expulsion, or negative notation on a transcript.
 Additionally, a singular violation where the student's continued behavior will cause undue harm to the MCU community or educational structure may result in immediate severity, including suspension and expulsion.
-(See Student Handbook for more information)
+See the MCU Code of Conduct for violations and sanctions specific to academic misconduct.